FAQ (Frequently Asked Questions)

 Find the right Dentist – One of the most important things you can do to help manage your fear is to find the right dentist.
-The right dentist will listen to your concerns, will help you feel more at ease and will work with you to increase your comfort.
+The right dentist will listen to your concerns, will help you feel more at ease, and will work with you to increase your comfort.

-Schedule a free consult before your first appointment – Many dental practices; as we do here at Dentistry by Design, will offer a free consult prior to the first exam.
-This will give you the opportunity to meet the dentist, hygienist and receptionist.
+Schedule a free consult before your first appointment – Many dental practices; as we do here at Dentistry by Design, will offer a free consultation prior to the first exam.
+This will give you the opportunity to meet the dentist, hygienist, and receptionist.
 Let them know about your fears beforehand.
 When discussing, be as specific as you can about the reason for your fear.
 Just talking about it may help you and again, a good dentist will respect your feelings, listen to your concerns and help put you at ease.

 Bring a friend – You know the song, “I get by with a little help from my friends” (Lennon/McCartney).
 This is true of dental visits too.
 Just make sure you bring a friend who is comfortable with seeing the dentist and can help you relax.

-Schedule your appointment at the right time – For some the best time may be first thing in the morning so as to avoid spending the day feeling anxious.
-For others it may be at a time when you are not worried about other obligations, such as getting to work on time or picking up the kids from school.
+Schedule your appointment at the right time – For some, the best time may be first thing in the morning so as to avoid spending the day feeling anxious.
+For others, it may be at a time when you are not worried about other obligations, such as getting to work on time or picking up the kids from school.
 Find the time that is right for you and schedule accordingly.

 Get Information – If you are the type who likes to know what is happening step by step ask the hygienist and dentist to communicate each next step throughout the exam so there are no surprises.